apache/flink/docs/apis/batch/libs/ml/optimization.md

 A good comparison of regularization types can be found in [this](http://www.robotics.stanford.edu/~ang/papers/icml04-l1l2.pdf) paper by Andrew Ng.
 Which regularization type is supported depends on the actually used optimization algorithm.

+### Warm Starts

+For any optimization, the parameter weights must be initialized to some value.
+In Flink's implementation of Stochastic Gradient Descent for example, the weights are initialized as a zero vector.
+By default, every time a model is fit the weights are reinitialized to zero.
+When warm starts are allowed however, successive fits initialize the weight vector with the solution of the previous fit, and the iteration number $j$ is maintained, which may be important for calculating effective learning rate (depending on the strategy, see below).

+Suppose for example, you have fit a particularly complex model over 100,000 iterations but have not reached convergence.
+By allowing warm starts and fitting for an additional 10,000 iterations, you may be able to achieve convergence with out having to start the fit process over again.
+Another example, suppose you wish to measure the convergence rate among different step-size calculation strategies for a particular problem.
+By setting a lower iteration number, allowing warm starts, fitting the algorithm multiple times, and measuring the error after each fit this may be achieved (see example).

 ## Stochastic Gradient Descent

 In order to find a (local) minimum of a function, Gradient Descent methods take steps in the